Where are the windiest parts of the UK?

-The highest wind speeds in the UK have been recorded at the top of mountains, usually on the west of the country.
-Find out more about the UK's windiest places.
+The windest places in the UK have been recorded at the top of mountains, usually in the west of the country.

 - 123.4 knots (142 mph) on 13 February 1989 at Fraserburgh in Aberdeenshire.